Medication Management Strategies for Safe Home Use

 Make a List

 You should make a comprehensive list of the medications that your loved one is taking.
 It should include the drug, dosage and the frequency of each medication.
-Include vitamins, supplements and herbs they take.
+Include vitamins, supplements, and herbs they take.
 Often, the patient will know their pills by only the color or shape, not by name.
-Keep this list where it is available to all caregivers and visible to emergency personnel.
-Keep a copy to take to the doctor’s office whenever you visit.

 Medical Information Access